 In Luxembourg, people visit historic sights and fairy-tale castles, enjoy unspoiled natural landscapes, culinary highlights, and cultural diversity.
 If you decide to live in this county, you can do all of this in a relaxing atmosphere with no long lines and you’ll meet folks who will warmly welcome you.

 Sweden is another happy Nordic country.
-It is not solely due to its high GDP per capita though.
+The main cause is not the high GDP per capita though.
 Swedes do not set unrealistic goals for themselves.
-They don’t overwork and find time to spend with their families and friends.
+They don’t overwork and they make sure to find time to spend with their families and friends.
 They do not need to wait until the weekend to visit a park.

-In general, a focus on work-life balance leads to a happier population in Sweden.
-According to another research, Sweden is one of the best countries for women because of an emphasis on social equality that begins in kindergarten, 16 months of paid family leave that may be split between a couple, and free daycare.
-All these factors add to the happiness of the Swedes.
+In general, a meticulous focus on work-life balance leads to a happier population in Sweden.
+According to another research, Sweden is one of the best countries for women because of an emphasis on social equality that begins at kindergarten, 16 months of paid parental (maternity + paternity) leave that may be split between a couple and free daycare.
+All these factors contribute to the happiness of the Swedes.

-Few people are left behind as a result of the combination of a well-integrated government welfare system and a thriving economy based on responsible management of natural resources and the feelings of social support, trust in government, and economic well-being that result all contribute to overall happiness.
+Few people are left behind as a result of the combination of a well-integrated government welfare system and a thriving economy.
+Responsible management of natural resources, the feeling of social support, trust in the government, and economic well-being all contribute to overall happiness.

 A strong social network and support from family and friends is an important reason why Israel is a happy country.
-Israel is increasingly entrepreneurial and retains a high level of social solidarity while demonstrating progressive tolerance and acceptance of variety.
+Israel is increasingly entrepreneurial and retains a high level of social solidarity while demonstrating progressive tolerance and acceptance.

 10. New Zealand

-New Zealand is an affluent country with a good level of living and magnificent landscapes that have been well-preserved.
-The pace of life is significantly slower in New Zealand, and residents value their holiday and weekend time.
+New Zealand is an affluent country with magnificent landscapes that have been well-preserved.
+The pace of life is significantly slower in New Zealand, and residents value their holidays and weekends.

 New Zealand offers some of the world’s top social welfare systems.
-Many locations in New Zealand offer the residents the most incredible sense of peace and tranquillity.
-It’s scientifically impossible to get bored in New Zealand, with amazing trails, hiking, skiing, skydiving, water activities, and so much more.
+Furthermore, the country is full of peace and tranquillity.
+With amazing trails, hiking, skiing, skydiving, water activities, and so much more, it’s practically impossible to get bored in New Zealand.

 World’s Happiest Countries: The Bottom Line

-Have you ever lived in one of the happiest countries?
+Have you ever lived in one of the above happiest countries?
 Are people really happy there?
-Let us know…
+Were you?
+Let us know in the comments below…

 Happiest Countries – Top 20